pleochroite/FormsPreprocessors.jl/docs/src/index.md

 - Recodes values into new ones, including answers into "others"
 - Multiple recoding for matrix-type SA question
-- Splits ";-concatenated" MA answer into vector
+- Splits "delimiter-concatenated" MA answers into vector
 - One-hot encoding a column of split vectors
 - Converts numerical answers into classes
 - Concatenate two column values into one